Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 • /compact - Intelligent compression:

-• /compact condenses the conversation maintaining relevant information.
+• /compact condenses conversation keeping relevant information.

 • Claude removes: